SuprabhaPanigrahi/Marmeto_Task/README.md

 Overview

-An interactive bundle builder interface that allows users to:
+1.An interactive bundle builder interface that allows users to:

-Select products to create custom bundles
+2. Select products to create custom bundles

-Track bundle progress with visual indicators
+3. Track bundle progress with visual indicators

-View dynamic discount calculations
+4. View dynamic discount calculations

-Manage quantities of selected items
+5. Manage quantities of selected items

-Responsive design for all device sizes
+6. Responsive design for all device sizes

 ---